RudiCamilleri/mita/README.md

 5. Install Geth from https://ethereum.github.io/go-ethereum/downloads (the Windows installer)

-6. Open the project folder in Visual Studio Code.
+6. Run the following command in command prompt as well: `dotnet tool install -g dotnet-script`.
+Then open the project folder in Visual Studio Code.

 ### i.
 Running the smart contract locally using Remix IDE (recommended method)